2600hz/kazoo/core/whistle_number_manager-1.0.0/doc/number_states.md

 ### Deleted

 An internal state marking the number as hard-deletable.
 A crawler will walk the number databases and remove these entries after an aging period.

+* Numbers in `deleted` are automatically purged from the database after an aging period
+    * `system_config/number_manager.deleted_expiry_d`: How many days a number in the `deleted` state will remain before being deleted from the database.